-D Payroll Deductions:
+Payroll Deductions:

 Mandatory Deductions: Deductions required by government regulations such as the Navajo Nation, State and/or Federal government, or other court ordered deductions such as child support.

 Other Deductions: If eligible for an approved plan, an employee may authorize additional voluntary deductions for participation in such plans (i.e. housing, Navajo Nation Arts & Crafts Enterprise, 401k, life insurance, etc.).